gyulanemeth/bluefox.email/docs/api/transactional-emails.md

 ---
-title: "Transactional Emails API Reference | bluefox.email documentation"
+title: "Transactional Emails API Reference"
 description: "Create and manage transactional emails such as password resets and receipts, and fetch their stats and recipients, via the BlueFox Email API."
 head:
   - - meta